docsforadobe/after-effects-expression-reference/docs/layer-general.md

 thisComp.layer(1).sampleImage([100, 100], [2, 1.5])
 ```

-#### NOTE
+!!! note
     The postEffect parameter refers to effects applied directly to the layer, not to effects applied indirectly, such as with an adjustment layer.

-#### NOTE
+!!! note
     Using sampleImage in an expression no longer disables multiprocessing.

-#### NOTE
+!!! note
     Dan Ebberts provides an example of how to use the sampleImage method on his MotionScript website.

-#### NOTE
+!!! note
     Todd Kopriva provides instructions for using the sampleImage method and the Point Control effect to monitor colors for a specified point during color correction on his After Effects Region of Interest blog.

 **Parameters**